 Standard 2: Students will read and comprehend inclusive, diverse, and increasingly complex literary and informational texts.

-ADD: 3.2.R.1: Students will determine the main idea and supporting details the poem.
+3.2.R.1: Students will determine the main idea and supporting details of a text.

+This item is a DOK 2 because the student must comprehend and process the poem in order to determine the main idea of the poem.
 The student must understand that the children are going fishing, that the younger brother is warned to be careful and disregards that warning, and that he pays the price.